 The study’s researchers analyzed people living in Germany during the lockdowns of 2020 and found that cohousing residents relied on each other more for social support than residents of traditional neighborhoods.
 They reported suffering from less depression and anxiety and even fewer eating disorders than others not living in cohousing communities.

 To put it simply, having good access to social support from your neighbors can positively impact your mental, emotional and physical health, and your overall quality of life.

 The shared access to tools and resources; someone to help watch your kids while you’re working; or to bring you meals if you fall ill, are all benefits of cohousing.
 And living in a cohousing community often makes access to that social support easier and more explicitly available than in a traditional neighborhood.

 Other studies have found positive impacts on mental health.
-A paper published by Public Health Reviews analyzed existing research on how cohousing impacts mental and physical health and quality of life and found that eight out of 10 such studies found positive associations.
+A paper published by Public Health Reviews analyzed existing research on how cohousing impacts mental and physical health and quality of life.
+The paper found that eight out of 10 such studies found positive associations.

 In a cohousing community, neighbors care for one another without being asked.
 The premise of cohousing is pretty simple: You’re not just buying a house when you join an owner-occupied cohousing community.
 You’re becoming part of a whole.

 When he got “deathbed sick” in 2013, Alan O’Hashi, Director at Cohousing Association, says people just showed up at his house with covered dishes without him asking.
 No one waits around to be told how to help out when a community member is in need.
 No one feels bad asking for help directly, or asking to borrow something, or asking for a hand with tasks.
 Alan says, “Cohousing isn’t about the houses,” “You drop what you’re doing to help people out when they’re in need.”